venkatacrc/algos/LEETCODE/binary_search.md

-# Binary Search - LeetCode Problems
+# Binary Search

+### Find the first and last occurence of the target element in a sorted array with duplicate elements.
+A more robust pattern is to store the potential answer and keep narrowing the window.

+## LeetCode Problems

 **Binary Search** is a classic divide-and-conquer algorithm, typically used on **sorted arrays**, **monotonic functions**, or to **search for boundaries** under certain constraints.
 This document lists Binary Search problems on LeetCode grouped by difficulty, with Meta interview tags.